Home/Fish/Smoked Ling

 Healthy Recipes

-A refreshing salad combining smoked ling with creamy avocado and protein-packed quinoa, perfect for a light lunch or dinner.
+A refreshing salad combining smoked ling, protein-packed quinoa, and creamy avocado, perfect for a nutritious lunch.

 Ingredients